Home » Dental Practice HIPAA Audit Readiness

 Still Unclear

-Admin access sprawl
+Admin access spread across systems

-Restore testing undocumented
+Restore testing not documented

 Imaging systems excluded

-Device ownership uncertain
+Device ownership unclear

-Vendor actions untracked
+Vendor actions not tracked

 Compliance reviews sometimes trigger unnecessary hardware upgrades.